stefi23/blog/src/content/welcome-to-my-blog/index.md

 - Barcelona (the city I live in at the moment);
 - Stefi's shorts (which will be post about stuff that I am thinking about, learning or reflecting on);
 - Video (my very own YouTube videos shared here plus other videos I enjoy watching - mainly YouTube videos);
-- Recommendations (Books, Podcasts, Movies anything I find usefull and I want to recommend);
+- Recommendations (Books, Podcasts, Movies anything I find useful and I want to recommend);
 - Quotes That Make Me Think;
-- Maybe some articles code related.
+- Maybe some articles code related. -> update: I've created a separate blog for this

 Hope you will enjoy it!